-When the register windows are updated, user program execution is temporarily interrupted.
-To prevent the user program from being interrupted (and the register windows from being updated), choose the RealTime→Monitor Intrusion→Disallowed (ALT, R, T, D) command to activate the real-time mode.
+When the Register window is updated, user program execution is temporarily interrupted.
+To prevent the user program from being interrupted (and the Register window from being updated), choose the RealTime→Monitor Intrusion→Disallowed (ALT, R, T, D) command to activate the real-time mode.

-Register Contents Displayed in the Basic Registers Window
+Register Contents Displayed in the Register Window